aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/multiple-threads/_index.md

 test_workbook.worksheets[0].cells.multi_thread_reading = True
 ```

-then the following message check will trigger:
+then the following message check will be triggered:

 ```python
 if s != f"R{row}C{col}":
     print("This message will show when cells read values are incorrect")
 ```

-Otherwise, the program runs without showing any message which means all values read from cells are correct.
+Otherwise, the program runs without showing any message, which means all values read from cells are correct.

 ```python
 import threading